menu

 Demographics

-The citizens of Maddock - Leeds are slightly better educated than the national average of 21.84% for all cities and towns, with 24.94% of adults in Maddock - Leeds having a bachelor's degree or advanced degree.
+The percentage of people in Maddock - Leeds who are college-educated is somewhat higher than the average US community of 21.84%: 25.05% of adults in Maddock - Leeds have at least a bachelor's degree.

-The per capita income in Maddock - Leeds in 2022 was $33,568, which is lower middle income relative to North Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $134,272 for a family of four.
+The per capita income in Maddock - Leeds in 2022 was $37,494, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $149,976 for a family of four.
 However, Maddock - Leeds contains both very wealthy and poor people as well.

 The people who call Maddock - Leeds home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Maddock - Leeds residents report their race to be White, followed by Native American.
-Important ancestries of people in Maddock - Leeds include Norwegian, German, Irish, Swedish, and English.
+The greatest number of Maddock - Leeds residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Maddock - Leeds include Norwegian, German, Swedish, Irish, and English.

 The most common language spoken in Maddock - Leeds is English.
 Other important languages spoken here include Italian and Native American languages.